srmeeevlab/srmeeevlab_logic_gates/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/round-template/experiment/procedure.md

 ![ procedure for experiment 1 step 1.3 ](/srmeeevlab_logic_gates/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/assets/images/Add_Component.jpeg)

-#### Step 4: After placing all the desired components on the workspace, connect them using the connections provided.
+#### Step 4: After placing all the desired components on the workspace, connect them using the connection points, as per the requirement.
 Click <a href="#">here</a> for a video demonstration.

 ![ procedure for experiment 1 step 1.4 ](/srmeeevlab_logic_gates/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/assets/images/Connection.jpeg)